microsoft/code-with-engineering-playbook/docs/observability/tools/OpenTelemetry.md

 ## Integration Options with Azure Monitor

-There are two possible approaches when integrating an OpenTelemetry instrumented application with Azure Monitor as an OpenTemetry exporter.
+There are two possible approaches when integrating an OpenTelemetry instrumented application with Azure Monitor as an OpenTelemetry exporter.

 ### Using the Azure Monitor OpenTelemetry Exporter Library